TimWhiting/microcode-v2/README.md

 -   Uniform support for sensors

-## What happened to?
+## What happened to MicroCode v1 and its cool features?

-We will soon bring back support for the following features from the original MicroCode:
+We soon will be removing support for [MicroCode v1] (https://aka.ms/microcode).
+We will bring back the following features from MicroCode v1:

 -   Numbers via 1-5 counting dots (instead of decimal notation)
 -   Jacdac services